DominikBorbuliak/PV260/files/user-stories.md

 ### Acceptance Criteria:

 - Clicking the button triggers the CSV download and diff processing.
-- The diff report is automatically emailed to clients.
 - Processing time is reasonable.

 ### Estimation:

-**13** hours
+**7** hours

 ---

+## 7. Notify Clients About New Diff Report

+As an admin, I want to send automatic emails whenever I generate new diff report.

+### Acceptance Criteria:

+- Once completed, an email is sent to every subscribed user.
+- Email contains a message notifying user that a new diff report was generated, not the diff report itself.
+- Clients are notified in a reasonable time.

+### Estimation:

+**6** hours

+---

-## 7. Show Success or Failure Message
+## 8. Show Success or Failure Message

 As an admin, I want to see feedback after generating a report so that I know if it was successful.